 Your challenge as a cohort of graduate students from multiple disciplines and institutions is to 1) characterize the nitrogen cycles within a dairy farm and 2) communicate your dairy nitrogen model to a lay audience, and 3) explore opportunities for optimizing beneficial nitrogen products.
 This cohort challenge uses a dairy farm system to track nitrogen entering a farm in animal feed, fuel, or animals and exiting a farm in animal products (milk, meat or animals), as nitrogen emissions (ammonia, nitrous oxide, inert nitrogen), or manure.
 Dairy farms are a complex connection of nitrogen cycles producing both human edible proteins and nutrients from non-edible sources and emissions or unmanaged/lost nitrogen.
 How can you optimize while considering both human dietary contributions and local to global concerns related to natural resource management (soil, air and water qualities)?

 Your cohort’s products will impact the decisions of dairy farmers, policy makers, and food supply chain companies investing in improving the sustainability of dairy systems.
-Students will integrate your cohort’s products into a nationally acclaimed Virtual Dairy Farm (http://virtualfarm.psu.edu/).
+Students will integrate your cohort’s products into a nationally acclaimed Virtual Dairy Farm (https://virtualfarm.psu.edu/).
 Students will interact with scientists as they explore the complex systems of a Dairy Nitrogen Challenge.

 Who Is Leading This?
 This challenge is one of several challenges being planned for piloting during the fall of 2019 as a result of an NSF Funded project, “The INFEWS-ER: A Virtual Resource Center Enabling Graduate Innovations at the Nexus of Food, Energy, and Water Systems”.